Landscapes of the Future

 James Lovell-Kennedy, Emmanuel Roquette, Jonathan Redfern, Stefan Schröder, & Rémi Charton

-in Journal of African Earth Sciences, available online February 2023
+in Journal of African Earth Sciences, Special Issue: A tribute to Luc Bulot, April 2023

 Open Access